mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

+---
+layout: layout.pug
+excerpt: Guide for DC/OS on AWS using the Universal Installer
+title: DC/OS on AWS using the Universal Installer
+navigationTitle: AWS
+menuWeight: 0
+---

 # Quick Start Guide

 If you’re new to Terraform and/or want to deploy DC/OS on AWS quickly and effortlessly - please follow this guide.
 We’ll walk you through step-by-step on how to: